dywsy21/Cecilia/README.md

 #### AI Usage Guides

 We use Ollama to run models locally.
-To launch Ollama service:
+The Ollama service should be running as a systemd service:

 ```sh
 ollama serve